phaustin/quantecon-example/book/docs/python_advanced_features.md

 Repetition makes our code longer and harder to maintain, and hence is something we try hard to avoid.

-Here it\'s not a big deal, but imagine now that instead of just `f` and `g`, we have 20 such functions that we need to modify in exactly the same way.
+Here it's not a big deal, but imagine now that instead of just `f` and `g`, we have 20 such functions that we need to modify in exactly the same way.